 Start small, dream big

-Laura Moss began speaking with behaviorists, veterinarians, and fellow cat owners to create a website for people who wanted to begin harness training their cat(s).
+Laura Moss began speaking with behaviorists, veterinarians, and fellow pet parents to create a website for people who wanted to begin harness training their cat(s).
 The website, Adventure Cats, led to a book of the same title, as well as her second book, Indoor Cat: How to Enrich Their Lives and Expand Their World, which is coming out in April of this year.
-“I think there’s a tendency to think of cats that enjoy being outdoors, or Adventure cats, as these very outgoing, fearless animals, but that’s not always the case,” Moss mentioned on our phone call.
+“I think there’s a tendency to think of cats that enjoy being outdoors, or Adventure Cats, as these very outgoing, fearless animals, but that’s not always the case,” Moss mentioned on our phone call.

 “There are people who will rock climb with their cat.
-My cat’s huge adventure is going in the backyard or we have a wildlife area not too far with ducks and beavers and that’s a huge adventure for them."
-She continues, "So it’s just a matter of knowing what your cat is capable of and comfortable doing and also doing the training.”
+My cat’s huge adventure is going in the backyard, or we have a wildlife area not too far with ducks and beavers and that’s a huge adventure for them,” she says.
+“So it’s just a matter of knowing what your cat is capable of and comfortable doing and also doing the training.”
 The training she mentions is on both harness and leash, which are crucial steps in the process of getting your cat off the couch and onto their next adventure.
 The adventure in question may be as simple as taking a whiff of outside air or exciting as climbing a tree at the local park.

 Introduce them to the leash and harness